it-innovation/sam/doc/behaviour.rst

 You should use `Unknown` in most cases.
 Use `BaseUnknown` if you need to avoid these defaults (e.g. because you have some untrusted code that is still controlled by an access policy).

+BaseUnknown objects also override the default invocation aggregation rules, so that they are always activated in the context in which they were created, regardless of the context in which they were called.
+Since they store all references in a field and use every reference in every context anyway, no precision is lost by aggregating them all into one context.
+Doing this avoids some false positives where calls via an Unknown object get aggregated with calls made directly.

 The Value type
 --------------